weblab-workshops/svelte-workshop/resources/outline.md

   * To effectively develop a Svelte app, the Svelte team recommends using VSCode and the official [VSCode Svelte extension](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
-  * Use `npm run dev` to start the development server.
+  * Use `npm run dev` to start the development server and open it at [localhost:5173](localhost:5173).
-* Step 1: Introduction and creating a simple counter
+* Step 2: Introduction and creating a simple counter
   * *In this step we create a simple counter to demo the Svelte basics*
   * Svelte components consist of 3 sections: scripts, markup, and styles
     * Logic (JavaScript) goes in the `<script>` tag